-Ball joints are designed to keep your vehicle's tires flat against the road as the suspension travels up and down.
-One ball joint is placed on the farthest edge of both the upper and lower control arms.
-The ball joint connects the control arms to the steering knuckles on either side of the vehicle.
-Ball joints do go bad over time and must be replaced; otherwise, there may be safety issues.
+Your car’s ball joints play a crucial role in keeping the vehicle's tires flat against the road as the suspension travels up and down.
+There are ball joints located on the farthest edge of both the upper and lower control arms, connecting them to the steering knuckles on each side of the vehicle.
+Over time, ball joints can go bad and must be replaced to avoid potential safety issues.

-By far the worst that can happen, when driving on a bad ball joint, is breakage.
-The ball joint can break in two ways: the ball detaching from the socket and stud breakage.
-No matter the form of breakage, the end result is catastrophic.
-When the ball joint completely breaks, the wheel is free to move in any direction.
-Typically, the wheel will turn outwards, slam against the fender and drag the tire until the brakes are applied.
-If you are fortunate, the only damage you will cause is to the fender, tire and a few suspension components.
+The most severe symptom of bad ball joints is breakage.
+Ball joints can break in two ways: the ball detaching from the socket or stud breakage.
+In either case, the outcome is catastrophic.
+When a ball joint breaks, the affected wheel becomes free to move in any direction.
+This can lead to a loss of control over the steering wheel, jeopardizing the safety of the driver and passengers.
+Typically, the wheel turns outward, forcefully contacting the fender and dragging the tire until the brakes are applied.
+In unfortunate situations, this can result in damage to the fender, tire, and multiple suspension components.

 Justin Cupler is a professional writer who has been published on several websites including CarsDirect and Autos.com.
 Cupler has worked in the professional automotive repair field as a technician and a manager since 2000.
 He has a certificate in broadcast journalism from the Connecticut School of Broadcasting.
 Cupler is currently studying mechanical engineering at Saint Petersburg College.